 How Long to Keep Invoices in the UK: HMRC Rules Explained

-Whether you're a sole trader or a limited company, understanding how long to keep invoices in the UK according to HMRC is important for compliance and financial health.
-In the UK, tax authorities require businesses to retain records for a specific period, and failing to do so can result in penalties.
+If you're a sole trader or run a limited company, knowing how long to keep invoices in the UK according to HMRC is key for staying compliant and financially sound.
+UK tax authorities require businesses to keep records for a set time, and not doing so can lead to penalties.

 HMRC requirements for invoice retention

-The HMRC mandates different retention periods depending on your business type.
-For most businesses, the general rule is to keep records for six years.
-This applies to all records relating to VAT, Corporation Tax, and Income Tax.
+HMRC sets different retention periods based on your business type.
+Typically, businesses need to keep records for six years.
+This covers all records related to VAT, Corporation Tax, and Income Tax.

 Sole traders and partnerships

-Sole traders and partnerships must keep their records for at least five years after the 31 January submission deadline of the relevant tax year.
-For example, if you submitted your 2022/23 tax return by 31 January 2024, you should keep your records until at least 31 January 2029.
+Sole traders and partnerships must keep records for at least five years after the 31 January deadline of the relevant tax year.
+For example, if your 2022/23 tax return was submitted by 31 January 2024, keep your records until 31 January 2029.

 Limited companies

-Limited companies must keep records for six years from the end of the last company financial year they relate to, or longer if:
+Limited companies must retain records for six years from the end of the last company financial year they relate to, or longer if:

-- they show a transaction that covers more than one accounting period
+- they show a transaction spanning multiple accounting periods

-- the company has bought something expected to last more than six years, like equipment or machinery
+- the company purchased something expected to last more than six years, like machinery

-- you sent your Company Tax Return late
+- you filed your Company Tax Return late

-- HMRC has started a compliance check into your Company Tax Return
+- HMRC initiates a compliance check into your Company Tax Return

 VAT records

-If your business is VAT registered, you must keep your VAT records and any supporting documents for six years.
-According to HMRC guidance, this includes all sales and purchase invoices, VAT credit notes, and debit notes.
-You can find more detailed guidance on VAT record-keeping on GOV.UK.
+If your business is VAT registered, you must keep VAT records and supporting documents for six years.
+This includes all sales and purchase invoices, VAT credit notes, and debit notes.
+More detailed guidance is available on GOV.UK.

-You might want to use a VAT calculator to ensure accuracy when dealing with VAT amounts on your invoices.
-This will not only help with record-keeping but also ensure you charge the correct VAT to your customers.
+Consider using a VAT calculator to ensure accuracy with VAT amounts on invoices.
+This helps with record-keeping and ensures you charge the correct VAT.

 What records to keep beyond invoices

-- Bank statements: Both business and personal if you mix the two (though you really shouldn't).
+- Bank statements: Both business and personal if they're mixed (though it's best not to).

-- Receipts for materials and tools: Every trip to the plumbers' merchant, electrical wholesaler, or builders' yard.
-These are your expense evidence.
+- Receipts for materials and tools: Every visit to your suppliers counts as expense evidence.

-- Mileage logs: If you claim vehicle expenses, keep a record of business miles driven.
-HMRC allows 45p per mile for the first 10,000 miles and 25p thereafter.
+- Mileage logs: Keep records of business miles if claiming vehicle expenses.
+HMRC allows 45p per mile for the first 10,000 miles, then 25p.

-- Quotes and estimates you've issued: These help verify the scope and price of work if there's ever a dispute.
+- Quotes and estimates issued: Useful for verifying work scope and price if disputes arise.

-- Contracts and written agreements: Even informal email confirmations count.
+- Contracts and written agreements: Even informal emails count.

-- CIS payment and deduction statements: If you work under the Construction Industry Scheme, keep all verification and payment records.
+- CIS payment and deduction statements: Keep all records if you work under the Construction Industry Scheme.
 Use our CIS calculator to check deduction figures.

-The general rule is: if it has a pound sign on it and relates to your business, keep it.
+The rule of thumb: if it's got a pound sign and relates to your business, keep it.

 Practical tips for managing invoice records